This page provides some details about the Phu La people. They are one of the 54 groups of people in Vietnam.

 Name Of Ethnic Group

-Phu La (Xa Pho, Bo Kho Pa, Mu Di Pa, Pho, Va Xo and La Dun Dang)
+Phu La (also known as Xa Pho, Bo Kho Pa, Mu Di Pa, Pho, Va Xo, and La Dun Dang)

 Lai Chau, Son La, Lao Cai, and Ha Giang provinces.
 In reality, the largest settlements are in Lao Cai Province.

 Customs & Habits